 The producer gas leaves at a temperature of over 600°C, and contains fine particles of char and ash.
 The gas must be filtered to remove these particles and also cooled to below 100°C to condense tars, before it can be used in an engine.
 Some ash falls out from the base of the plant.

-Clean producer gas can be used in either a compression-ignition engine (diesel engine) or in a spark ignition engine (gasoline engine).
-The engines produce mechanical power which can be used directly, or else to drive an alternator to generate electricity.
+Clean producer gas can fuel either a compression-ignition (diesel) engine or a spark ignition (gasoline) engine.
+Compression ignition engines are more efficient, but many can’t run on pure producer gas, because they need a small amount of diesel for ignition.
+The engine produces mechanical power which can be used directly, or else to drive an alternator to generate electricity.

-Ashden finalist Husk Power Systems has recently commercialised a 35 kW compression-ignition engine that runs on pure producer gas.
-Each downdraft gasifier and engine provides power to about 500 households and small businesses through a local grid, usually in places which have never been reached by the mains grid.
-The main fuel used for these gasifiers is readily-available rice husk.
-This is a tricky material to gasify, and successful operation is achieved by a rigorous cleaning and maintenance programme.
+Husk Power Systems has developed and commercialised a 35 kW compression-ignition engine that is able to run on pure producer gas.
+Each downdraft gasifier and engine provides power to about 500 households and small businesses through a local electricity grid, usually in places that have never been reached by the mains grid.
+Rice husk is the main fuel for these gasifiers, because there is a plentiful local supply.
+However, it is a tricky material to gasify, and successful operation requires a rigorous cleaning and maintenance programme.

 What are the benefits of gasification?